thisisrejj/Shopify-Developer-Assessment-1/README.md

 ## Steps to Follow

 1. Clone the project repository
-2. Implement the designs located in the /Design folder into your theme.
-This includes creating a header, footer, and customising two distinct sections
+2. Implement the designs found in the /Design folder or view them in [Figma](https://www.figma.com/file/efeh3dqcgKIE9156w4OGQ5/Shopify-Developer-Assessment?type=design&node-id=1%3A6&mode=dev&t=ZkV3x9FDw9eSZCLG-1) to incorporate them into your theme.
+This includes creating a header, footer, and customising two distinct sections.
 3. Include all necessary instructions for testing, along with any relevant documentation, in your README.md file

 ### Note